Aurora211/SrunLogin-for-SZU/README.md

     - Single Login Mode:
     *Just login the network for once*
 ### Use Executable File
-The folder `dist` contains executable files for the main system platform.
 Just run it directly, please note that `config.yaml` must be placed in the same directory as the executable file.
 #### Network Protector Mode
 In this mode, you need to modify your personal information in the `config.yaml` file, like username and password.
 - **Windows**: Run following command in CMD will start the program: